The Financial Technology Law Review: Saudi Arabia

 - reward-based crowdfunding (added as an exempted activity in 2020).

-Thus, carrying out such activities shall not trigger the application of the requirements to be licensed by the CMA or SAMA.
+Thus, carrying out these activities shall not trigger the application of the requirements to be licensed by the CMA or SAMA.
 Moreover, credit information services, falling under back-office bank operations, shall also be exempted from the requirement to be licensed as they are one of the seven activities that can be carried out with a licence.

 Setting up an asset management company in Saudi Arabia is subject to licensing by the CMA as set out in the latter's Investment Fund Regulations6 and Authorised Persons Regulations.7 This means that the entity must satisfy a number of requirements, such as a minimum capital requirement and establishing multiple internal key functions and appointing the required specialised officers, before being able to carry out its activities in Saudi Arabia.